Home Web3 Crypto Job Scams: How Hackers Trick Applicants and How to Stay Safe

 The 2023 data about cryptocurrency scams appears in this statistical illustration.
 The 2023 data about cryptocurrency scams appears in this statistical illustration.
 The total amount of money lost to cryptocurrency scams reached more than $5.6 billion during 2023 while showing a 45% growth compared to 2022.
 The majority of investment scams accounted for 71% of total reported cases.
 The 30-49 age group made up 15% of all complaints but the 60 and older age group reported 18% of complaints.

-What Are Crypto Job Scams?
+What Are Crypto Job Scams in 2026?

 The scams present themselves as unrealistic job opportunities which target people who want to earn money and establish their professional careers.
 The scammers pretend to represent actual companies while demanding access to your personal information and bank details or cryptocurrency deposits to secure the job position.